Diamonds Are Forever (film): Casting

 Charles Gray was cast as villain Ernst Stavro Blofeld, after playing a Bond ally named Dikko Henderson in You Only Live Twice (1967).
-Jazz musician Putter Smith was invited by Saltzman to play Mr. Kidd, after a Thelonious Monk Band show.
+The jazz musician Putter Smith was invited by Saltzman to play Mr. Kidd, after a Thelonious Monk Band show.
 Musician Paul Williams was originally cast as Mr. Wint.
-When he couldn't agree with the producers on compensation, Bruce Glover replaced him.
+When he could not agree with the producers on compensation, Bruce Glover replaced him.
 Glover said he was surprised at being chosen, because at first producers said he was too normal and that they wanted a deformed, Peter Lorre-like actor.
 Bruce Cabot, who played the part of Bert Saxby, died the following year; Diamonds turned out to be his final film role.
 Jimmy Dean was cast as Willard Whyte after Saltzman saw a presentation of him.
 Dean was very worried about playing a Howard Hughes pastiche, because he was an employee of Hughes at the Desert Inn.

 Jill St. John had originally been offered the part of Plenty O'Toole but landed the female lead after Sidney Korshak, who assisted the producers in filming in Las Vegas locations, recommended his client St. John, who became the first American Bond girl.
 Linda Thorson met with Cubby Broccoli, hoping to be considered for the part of Case, but he never considered her for the role, although he did briefly list her as a possibility for the part of Plenty O'Toole.
-Some time later, Broccoli told Thorson she was never cast in a Bond film because she didn't have long hair.
+Some time later, Broccoli told Thorson she was never cast in a Bond film because she did not have long hair.
 Lana Wood was cast as Plenty O'Toole, following a suggestion of screenwriter Tom Mankiewicz.
-Wood modeled her performance after Leigh Taylor-Young and Minnie Mouse.
-Denise Perrier, Miss World 1953, played "Marie", the woman in the bikini who is forced by Bond to disclose the location of Blofeld.
+Wood modelled her performance after Leigh Taylor-Young and Minnie Mouse.
+Denise Perrier, Miss World 1953, played "Marie", the woman in the pre-credit beach scene whom Bond throttles with the top of her bikini to disclose the location of Blofeld.
+Perrier has stated she asked Connery to go a little rough on her to make the strangling look more believable, and he complied.

 A cameo appearance by Sammy Davis Jr. playing on the roulette table was filmed, but his scene was eventually deleted.

-Initially, the character of Miss Moneypenny did not feature in the movie, partly because Lois Maxwell had held out for a pay increase, but it was decided during production to add the scene where, disguised as a customs officer, Moneypenny gives Bond his travel documents at the port of Dover.
+Initially, the character of Miss Moneypenny did not feature, partly because Lois Maxwell had held out for a pay increase, but it was decided during production to add the scene where, disguised as a customs officer, Moneypenny gives Bond his travel documents at the port of Dover.
 The additional scene was a last-minute rewrite, as the producers felt it important to incorporate Maxwell after her issue was resolved.
 Maxwell and Connery filmed their lines separately for the short scene.